 How will AASN’s know if a training plan has been finalised, if it’s not submitted with the application?

-Training organisations are required to inform DIS – Traineeship and Apprenticeship Services of its completion within 28 days, and this will be reflected in the ATLAS system.
+Training organisations are required to inform the Department for Education– Traineeship and Apprenticeship Services of its completion within 28 days, and this will be reflected in the ATLAS system.

 What are the consequences, if a training plan is not completed?

-In the first instance DIS will engage with Nominated Training Organisations (NTOs) to ensure they understand the requirements.
+In the first instance the Department for Education will engage with Nominated Training Organisations (NTOs) to ensure they understand the requirements.
 For any failure to comply with the obligations for NTOs set out in the Act, the maximum penalty for a breach of the requirement is $5,000 and the expiation fee is $315.

 Does the AASN have any responsibility for the training plan, if the training contract is being varied to include a new training organisation?